High Stakes (2025)

-High Stakes (2025) was the 12th High Stakes professional wrestling event produced by Revolution Pro Wrestling.
+High Stakes (2025) was the 12th High Stakes professional wrestling event produced by Revolution Pro Wrestling (RevPro).
 It took place on 20 April 2025 at the Doncaster Dome in Doncaster, England.
-The event featured the RevPro debut of Mercedes Moné, who won the Undisputed British Women's Championship at Wrestle Dynasty that January.
+The event featured the RevPro debut of Mercedes Moné.

 Storylines

 The event featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portray heroes, villains, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match or series of matches.
 Storylines are produced on RevPro's weekly tour-based shows.